 Total Credits 120 |

 International studies majors have a wide variety of academic advising and career resources and support.
 Academic advising is essential to a successful undergraduate experience.
 For this reason, the international studies major has a professional advisor, a peer advisor, and a career advisor.
 We recommend that you meet with your advisor at least once per semester to track progress toward your degree, explore study abroad options, and begin the career exploration process.
 The IS major offers walk-in advising, advising workshops, and scheduled appointments.
-Students exploring the IS major should plan to attend an Intro to the IS Major workshop.
+Students exploring the IS major should plan to attend an Intro to the IS Major workshop, watch the Intro to the IS Major video, or meet with a peer advisor.
 To learn more about academic advising information, please visit the IS Major website.

 Students should also begin the career advising process early.
-The international studies major offers a 1-credit career class designed for sophomores or juniors.
-Students are strongly encouraged to meet with both the IS career advisor and SuccessWorks at the College of Letters & Science, and to apply for internship opportunities—both domestically and via International Internship Programs or the Washington DC Internship Program.
-The IS major also maintains a list of career events across campus that will benefit undergraduate students, hosts career workshops, and has a transition checklist to help students prepare for post-undergraduate life.
+The international studies major offers a one-credit career class designed for sophomores or juniors.
+Students are strongly encouraged to meet with both the IS career advisor and SuccessWorks at the College of Letters & Science, and to apply for internship opportunities — both domestically and via International Internship Programs or the Washington, D.C.
+Internship Program.
+The IS major also advertises career events across campus that will benefit undergraduate students, hosts career workshops, and has a transition checklist to help students prepare for post-undergraduate life.
 For more information, please visit our website.

 Molly Donnellan, Academic Advisor